gethubai/hubai-web/docs/extensions/development/workbench/index.md

 The sidebar is used to display the secondary navigation items of the app.
 It will be changed when the user clicks on an item in the activity bar, so they are related by id.

-To add a new sidebar item, we need to create a new object with the following properties, and then call the `add` method from the `sidebar` service:
+To add a new sidebar item, we need to create a new object with the following properties, and then call the `add` method from the [ISidebarService](/docs/api/hubai-core/interfaces/services.ISidebarService.md):

 ```typescript
 const sidebar = {